DCOR-dev/ckanext-dcor_schemas/README.rst

 - API extensions:

-  - ``resource_upload_s3_url`` returns a dictionary containing the URL and the fields required for uploading a new resource directly to S3
+  - ``resource_upload_s3_urls`` returns a dictionary containing the upload URLs (single file or multipart) required for uploading a new resource directly to S3
   - ``resource_schema_supplements`` returns a dictionary of the current supplementary resource schema
   - ``supported_resource_suffixes`` returns a list of supported